-The i7-10700K is one of the first 10th Generation desktop-class Intel has released in the i7 range, and as such it’s a great choice for users who want to be on the cutting edge of desktop processing power.
+The i7-10700K is one of the first 10th Generation desktop-class Intel released in the i7 range, and as such it’s a great choice for users who want to be more towards the best desktop processing power.

 There’s a 125w power requirement, so ensure that your power supply is up to the task before upgrading to this processor, and you’ll need a motherboard that features the Socket Type LGA 1200.

 The power requirement for the i5-10400 65W, which is impressive for a processor operating at these speeds across 6 cores.
 You’ll need to pair this CPU with a motherboard that offers the LGA 1200 port.
-This is a specialist processor for extremely demanding use, it’s not a typical consumer CPU.
+Also take note that this is a specialist processor for extremely demanding uses, so it’s not a typical consumer CPU.

 Strictly speaking, this is not part of the Comet Lake family, despite its 10th Generation branding. i9-10900X was released in late 2019, and it’s part of the Cascade Lake-X sub-family.
 These were created targeting workstation, server, and high-end enthusiast users.